OfficeDev/office-js-docs-pr/docs/develop/common-coding-issues.md

 ## See also

-- [[OfficeDev/office-js](https://github.com/OfficeDev/office-js/issues): The place to report and view issues with the Office Add-ins platform and JavaScript APIs.
+- [OfficeDev/office-js](https://github.com/OfficeDev/office-js/issues): The place to report and view issues with the Office Add-ins platform and JavaScript APIs.
 - [Stack Overflow](https://stackoverflow.com/questions/tagged/office-js): The place to ask and view programming questions about the Office JavaScript APIs.
 Be sure to apply the "office-js" tag to your question when posting to Stack Overflow.
-- [User Voice](https://officespdev.uservoice.com/): The place to suggest new features for the Office Add-ins platform and Office JavaScript APIs.
+- [UserVoice](https://officespdev.uservoice.com/): The place to suggest new features for the Office Add-ins platform and Office JavaScript APIs.